marco-souza/resume/RESUME.md

 # Marco Antônio

+> Tech Lead and Software Engineer

 ## About me

 👋 Hi, I'm Marco!

-I'm a Software and Cloud Engineer, with a DevOps advocate, in contact with code since 2009.
+I'm a Software Engineer and Tech Leader with a DevOps focus.
+I have been involved with coding since 2009.

-Most of my experience comes from building frontend-heavy applications, and working extensively with **TypeScript, Node.js, and React**.
-However, I enjoy wearing many hats in my career, so I have also gained interesting experience working as a Backend Engineer and Cloud Architect, creating services for high availability at great companies, including Amazon.
+While much of my experience comes mostly from building frontend-heavy applications, I have also gained interesting experience working as a backend engineer and cloud architect.
+In these roles, I created services for high availability at great companies, including Amazon.

+I have extensive experience working with **TypeScript, Node.js, and React**, but I enjoy wearing many hats in my career.

 Currently, I spend my free time assisting in the development of new developers' careers at [PodCodar](https://podcodar.com) and contributing to various Open Source Projects, such as [Deno](https://deno.land), [Fresh](https://fresh.deno.dev), and [Aleph.js](https://aleph.deno.dev).